WordPress/wordpress-playground/README.md

 It can power:

--   Runeditable code examples in your documentation or course
+-   Run editable code examples in your documentation or course
 -   Plugin and theme demos in a private WordPress instance where the user is already logged in as admin
 -   Easily switching PHP and WordPress version when testing
 -   Replaying and fixing the failed CI tests right in the browser